 In terms of age, millennial investors in particular expect real-time contact with people in their business and professional networks.
 However, Baby Boomers, Gen X and Millennial investors actively engage in social media – 14% of Boomers, 32% of Genx X and 30% of Millennials engage with brands at least monthly – so luxury brands and financial companies should be using social to build their brand and become voices of authority in their sector respectively.
 A good way to capture the attention of an audience and show your brand’s personality is by posting not just about your company, but about other related topics that your audience are typically interested in.
 For HNWIs this could be wealth management, philanthropy or luxury travel, to name a few.

 The most important thing to consider when orchestrating digital marketing for high-net-worth-individuals through a social media platform is that you should not be just promoting your product or service – social should be used as a tool for building relationships with your target audience.
 A good guidance for this is the 80-20 rule – this advises that your content should be just 20% sales and 80% entertainment and extra value content.

 The methods for marketing to UHNWIs are constantly developing and adapting, and as business owners or marketing professionals, we must keep up to ensure that our brands stay relevant and desired by the world’s wealthiest.
-Contact Omega Web for more information on targeting HNWIs or UHNWIs from our digital marketing agency.
+Contact the Omega project for more information on targeting HNWIs or UHNWIs from our digital marketing agency.